Peanutccino/Random-Video-Player/README.md

 * Playing random videos from a location you define with a simple click
 * Create/Save/Load custom lists filled with video files you can define
 * Quick and easy navigation
+* Amazing UI
-* Shortcuts and Mousecontrols for quick and easy control of the player
+* Customizable Hotkeys and Mousecontrols for quick and easy control of the player
 * Synchronize with MultiFunPlayer while playing random videos, now with visualizer

-## Current problems with Microsoft Defender
-As it seems, MS Defender does not like something in the code and gives a false positive.
-So far I could only reproduce this on Win 11; On Win 10 I couldn't.
-I submitted a ticket to Microsoft, but until I can resolve this issue (or not) the easiest workaround would be the following:
-* Download the file, it will fail
-* Start -> Virus & Threat Protection
-* 'Protection History'
-* Expand the header that say 'Thread quarantined'
-* under 'Actions' choose 'restore'

-## Prerequisites
+## Prerequisites (When compiling yourself)

 The player uses Mpv.Net-lib- which I've modified to make use of the latest 'libmpv-2.dll' instead of the outdated mpv-1.dll.
 (The project is sadly abandoned)
 1. Download 'libmpv-2.dll' from here: https://sourceforge.net/projects/mpv-player-windows/files/libmpv/